February 29 @ 6:30 pm - 7:30 pm

 Join Dr. Tim Smith, Associate Provost and Professor of Art History at Birmingham-Southern College, as he explores the significance of portrait busts and reliefs from private and public contexts in fifteenth and sixteenth-century Italy.
 After the talk, visit other portraits in the BMA's collection in the exhibition, Ways of Seeing: Portraits, in the Bohorfoush Gallery.

-Dr. Katherine Anne Paul, The Virginia and William M. Spencer III Curator of Asian Art at the BMA, discusses her latest rotation in the Asian galleries, “Botanicals: Flora in Asian Art,” and its connection to seasonal holidays such as the Indian Holi Festival of Color and Japanese Cherry Blossom Festival that are celebrated here in […]
+This event has been canceled due to circumstances outside of the Museum's control, but will be rescheduled for Thursday, December 3.
+Dr. Katherine Anne Paul, The Virginia and William M. Spencer III Curator of Asian Art at the BMA, discusses her latest rotation in the Asian galleries, "Botanicals: Flora in Asian Art," and its connection […]

 John Manion, the Kaul Wildflower Garden Curator at the Birmingham Botanical Gardens, leads a discussion on the scientific and symbolic language of plants within works of art and the ways in which gardens, like art galleries, create immersive and aesthetic experiences for visitors indoors and out.